IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/event-hub/namespace/README.md

 - Required: No
 - Type: object

-### Parameter: `zoneRedundant`
+### Parameter: `zunoRedundant`

-Switch to make the Event Hub Namespace zone redundant.
+Switch to make the Event Hub Namespace zuno redundant.

 - Required: No
 - Type: bool